leekurg/PicViewer/README.md

     <img src="https://user-images.githubusercontent.com/105886145/171062197-9a4f621d-617f-42b2-95be-66e92f0b36be.gif" width="400">

 ### About ###
-Swift/UIKit app for viewing random images via Unsplash API
+SwiftUI app for viewing random images via Unsplash API.
+Project is in PicViewerMoya directory

 #### Features: ####
    - Getting random image with description or maunally with button